rrotaru/eks-over-tailscale/README.md

 ## AWS infrastructure

-This repository will create the following resources:
+This repository will create the following resources via Terraform:

 - Networking (VPC with private subnets)
 - EKS Cluster and node groups
-- EC2 Helper instance for using helm and eksctl to set up the tailscale operator
+- EC2 Helper instance for using helm and kubectl to set up the tailscale operator
 - IAM
 - Security groups